awsdocs/aws-iot-docs/developerguide/iot-sdks.md

 For Fleet Provisioning, use the `v4_beta_deprecated` version of the AWS IoT Device SDK for Embedded C at [ https://github\.com/aws/aws\-iot\-device\-sdk\-embedded\-C/tree/v4\_beta\_deprecated](https://github.com/aws/aws-iot-device-sdk-embedded-C/tree/v4_beta_deprecated)\.
 Please review the README in this branch for more details\.

 The AWS IoT Device SDK for Embedded C is generally targeted at resource constrained devices that require an optimized C language runtime\.
 You can use the SDK on any operating system and host it on any processor type \(for example, MCUs and MPUs\)\.
-However, if your devices have sufficient memory and processing resources, we recommend that you use one of the higher order [AWS IoT Device SDKs](#iot-device-sdks)\.

 For more information, see the following:
 + [AWS IoT Device SDK for Embedded C on GitHub](https://github.com/aws/aws-iot-device-sdk-embedded-C)